NKRao03/shopping_list-recipe_book/README.md

 # ShoppingListRecipeBook

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.6.
-This project is a follow up of the Angular Course by Acedemind, in Udemy.
+This project is a follow up of the Angular - The Complete Guide (2023 Edition) Course by Acedemind, in Udemy.
+It allows users to create, edit, and manage recipes, as well as add ingredients to a shopping list.
+The project covers various topics such as components, directives, services, forms, routing, authentication, HTTP requests, observables, animations, modules, offline compilation, and deployment

 ## Development server